-19 Consignment Shops Near Me (And Online)
+15+ Consignment Shops Near You (And Online)

 Some products in this article are from our partners.
 Read our Advertiser Discloser.

-You can find some incredible deals on clothing, accessories, and shoes, while also recycling the stuff you no longer need.
+Are you looking for a consignment shop near you?
+I’ve got you covered.
+There are so many reasons I love consignment shops.
+You can find incredible deals on clothing, accessories, and shoes while also recycling the stuff you no longer need.
 It’s a win-win.

 My Shopping Rule for Consignment Shops

-My spending rule is to stick to consignment and if I want to buy something, I can only do it after I sell a few things to the store.
+I don’t shop for clothing often anymore because I focus on spending mindfully and saving the rest.
+However, now and then, I get the urge.
+My spending rule is to stick to consignment, and if I want to buy something, I can only do it after I sell a few things to the store.

-So far, it’s worked out well and I highly recommend this method, if you’re trying to kick your shopping habit.
+So far, it’s worked out well, and I highly recommend this method if you’re trying to kick your shopping habit.

 The Best Online Consignment Shops